Preetam/darkfruit/README.md

 GNOME Terminal
 --------------
-Run either `gnome-termina-set-dark.sh` or `gnome-termina-set-light.sh`.
+Run either `gnome-terminal-set-dark.sh` or `gnome-terminal-set-light.sh`.
 The only difference is that the foreground/background colors get swapped.

 gedit
 -----